QuCo84/sd-bee/readme.md

 For a minimal setup on Google Cloud Platform (hereafter GCP), you will need :
 - a Google account with facturation setup
 - API access
-- at least one Google Cloud Storage bucket
+- at least one bucket on Google Cloud Storage (GCS hereafter)

 For a minimal setup on a web server or trial setup on a PC, you will need :
 - an HTTP server setup